Magnetism in Gemstones

 A Very Small Peridot (0.25ct) Picks Up

-Gem Size: When using the floatation method, gems of very small size may respond less obviously than larger ones because of the small surface area subject to the magnetic field.
+Gem Size: In general, gem size doesn't influence magnetic response unless the Direct method is used.
+With the Floatation Method, it's possible that gems of very small size can respond less obviously than larger ones because of the small surface area subject to the magnetic field.
 This is most noticeable in tiny (melee) gems that are weakly magnetic, as they must overcome inertia and slight friction of the gem raft moving across water in order to show a response (see photo below).

 © Kirk Feral 2009, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website, without the expressed written consent of the copyright holder.

-The five highly magnetic transparent primary gems other than Garnet that show a drag response can also show a Pick-up response when those gems are exceptionally small and light.
-Approximate cut-off points between Drag and Pick-up responses for these gems are: Peridot and pink CZ may pick up under 0.5ct.; Indicolite, Verdelite green Tourmaline and manganous yellow Tourmaline may pick up under .35ct.
+The five highly magnetic transparent primary gems other than Garnet that show a drag response can also show a Pick-up response when those gems are small and light.
+Approximate cut-off points between Drag and Pick-up responses for these gems are: Peridot and pink CZ may pick up under 0.75ct.; Indicolite, Verdelite green Tourmaline and manganous yellow Tourmaline may pick up under 0.50ct.

 When very small, Peridot might be confused with Demantoid Garnet, as both green stones pick up.
 But only Demantoid jumps to the magnet.